 Antonio Monda: Unworthy This short but intense novella — about a priest with, oh, let’s call them issues — was vivid and raw, but also oddly tender.

 Raymond Chandler: The Big Sleep Finally got around to reading this and hated myself immediately for putting it off as long as I had.
 As noir crime novels go, it’s easy to see why this is one of the classics.

 George R.R.
 Martin: Nightflyers Having read all of the A Song Of Fire And Ice books — well, all the ones that are available, anyway — I thought I knew what I was in for with this sci-fi space opera novella.
 But while it was just as effortlessly readable, it was far freakier and inventive than I expected.

-JY Yang: The Descent Of Monsters Like the previous book in The Tensorate Series — The Black Tides Of Heaven and The Red Threads Of Fortune — this had a vivid and unique fantasy world, one unlike any other I’ve read.
+Neon Yang: The Descent Of Monsters Like the previous book in The Tensorate Series — The Black Tides Of Heaven and The Red Threads Of Fortune — this had a vivid and unique fantasy world, one unlike any other I’ve read.
 But while this novella was as compelling as the others, it told a very different kind of story in a very different way.
-(Click here to read my interview with JY Yang.)
+(Click here to read my interview with Neon Yang.)

 Peter Tieryas: Mecha Samurai Warrior, United States Of Japan Fast, exciting, and fun reads, both of these alt-history sci-fi stories were like a counterpart to Philip K. Dick’s The Man In The High Castle, with the former also mashing in element of Ernest Cline’s Armada and Orson Scott Card’s Ender’s Game, while the latter went a bit Apocalypse Now at the end.
 (Click here to read my interview with Peter Tieryas about Mecha Samurai Warrior.)